-Additionally, it is possible to simply exit a conditional at an arbitary point by using a .QU (QUit) command.
+Additionally, it is possible to simply exit a conditional at an arbitrary point by using a .QU (QUit) command.
 For instance, the MSG\POSTING\REJECT\BAD\ATTACHMENT message template is used both to reject unwanted attachment types as well as viruses.
 In order to avoid processing the entire template (which contains other text that is not germane to a virus rejection), .QU is used to simply exit processing and send the message immediately.

 '''

 .bb &VIRUS = 1

 .
 A virus was detected in the message.
 Note that this is only possible

 . for messages sent to a list, LISTSERV does not execute attachments so

 . messages sent to LISTSERV are not checked for viruses.

 Your posting to the &LISTNAME list has been rejected because it contains

 .bb &VIRUS_NAME ^= ''

-the '&VIRUS_NAME;'
+the '&VIRUS NAME;'

 .else

-a

 .eb

-.bb &VIRUS_FILENAME ^= ''
+.bb &VIRUS FILENAME ^= ''

-virus in attachment '&VIRUS FILENAME;'.
+virus in attachment '&VIRUS_FILENAME;'.

+.else

+virus.

+You are strongly advised to check your computer for viruses as soon

+as possible!

+.qu

+.eb

+. text for rejecting attachments follows

 '''